tathianamb/biia/README.md

 ---

-### Phase 2 — API for task and target
+### Phase 2 — API for task

-Papers where the regex returned `outro` for `task` or `target` are sent to the Gemini API in batches of 5, with a 6-second interval between batches.
-The prompt contains only the blocks for the columns being classified, minimizing token usage.
+Papers where the regex found no match for `task` are sent to the Gemini API in batches of 5, with a 6-second interval between batches.
+The prompt contains only the block for `task`, minimizing token usage.

-The API prompt for `task` and `target` follows the same hierarchy as the regex rules, but expressed in natural language with additional context and examples that the model can leverage for ambiguous cases.
+The API prompt for `task` follows the same hierarchy as the regex rules, but expressed in natural language with additional context and examples that the model can leverage for ambiguous cases.

 ---

+### Phase 3 — API for target

+Papers where the regex found no match for `target` are processed via the Gemini API in parallel with Phase 2.
+The prompt contains only the block for `target`.

+---

-### Phase 3 — API for architecture, model, and complementary_technique
+### Phase 4 — API for architecture, model, and complementary_technique

-All papers requiring classification of `architecture`, `model`, or `complementary_technique` are processed via the Gemini API in parallel with Phase 2.
+All papers requiring classification of `architecture`, `model`, or `complementary_technique` are processed via the Gemini API in parallel with Phases 2 and 3.
 These columns cannot be reliably classified by regex because they require understanding the proposed model's structure from the abstract.

 #### Modular prompt engineering